 Boston's public transportation system reaches into every neighborhood of the City whether by trolley, subway, bus, or commuter train.
 Several major transportation initiatives are increasing access and reducing travel time.
-The Massachusetts Bay Transportation Authority (MBTA) is nearing completion of the new "Silver Line" in three phases to operate as part of its core downtown transit system.
-The completed Phases 1 & 2 are providing rapid transit bus services connecting Downtown with the Seaport district and with Chinatown and Roxbury.
-Phase 3, now in planning and design, will include connections between the first two phases.
+The Massachusetts Bay Transportation Authority (MBTA) plans for the following capital improvement projects within Boston for 2015 through 2018: the Fairmount Line Improvements, State Street and Orient Heights Station accessibility improvements, and new vehicles for the Red and Orange subway lines.
+Government Center station was re-opened in March 2016.

-The MBTA provides commuter rail, subway, local bus and express bus services, and water ferry service to 175 cities and towns in eastern Massachusetts, offering public transit to a population of almost 4.7 million people in an area of 3,200 square miles.
-The MBTA currently serves about 1.1 million passengers per day.
+The MBTA provides commuter rail, subway, local bus and express bus services, and water ferry service to 175 cities and towns in eastern Massachusetts, offering public transit to a population of almost 4.8 million people in an area of 3,200 square miles.
+The

+MBTA currently serves about 1.3 million passengers per day.